 - Make a note of the location of potential hazards such as power lines or areas of the roof with a steeper pitch than others

-2. Using a ladder
+2. Using a ladder for climbing on the roof

 In the US, there are more than 500,000 ladder-related injuries every year, and approximately 300 deaths, according to the Consumer product safety commission.
 The Dept. Of Labor’s Occupational Safety and Health Administration has created a comprehensive set of guidelines for ladder safety which you can read here and should follow whenever you are using a ladder for whatever purpose.
 In addition, here are our safety tips for using a ladder when roofing.